vineet1595/ipl-2026-winner-prediction/README.md

 This project predicts the **IPL 2026 winner** using Machine Learning trained on **17 years of IPL data (2008–2026)**.
 The model analyses historical match results, team form, head-to-head records and venue statistics to generate win probabilities for all 10 teams.

-The project is **live-updating** — predictions are refreshed after every match day as new 2026 results come in.

 ---